 Overall, there are numerous similarities between the Cressi Leonardo and the Mares Puck Pro.
 We feel the Puck Pro has the edge in terms of functionality.
 For instance, it has the option for gas switching and the Cressi Leonardo doesn’t, though one can argue if this feature is even necessary on an entry-level computer.
 However, one advantage of the Cressi Leonardo is its sleeker frame compared to the Puck Pro, which is quite bulky on your wrist and can increase drag.

 For those who want an easy-to-use, straightforward dive computer, both computers are excellent choices for beginner to intermediate divers.
-With that said, the Cressi Leonardo’s price makes it an irresistible option since it has similar features to the Puck Pro.
+They are also affordable enough to be used exclusively as a backup dive computer.
+With that said, the Mares Puck Pro’s price makes it an irresistible option since it has similar features to the Cressi Leonardo.
 If you are just a recreational diver, the money saved might be better used to buy some cold ones to enjoy with your friends.

 Cressi Leonardo Review

 - Altitude adjustable up to 3,700m (12,139ft).

 - Logbook memory around 70 hours (60 dives).

 The Cressi Leonardo is as beginner-friendly as they come for the first time diver to get through their first few dozen dives.There are no confusing button placements, there is only the single button that lets the user select their dive modes.
 From air, Nitrox and gauge modes, the data that the dive computer calculates is displayed on a large edge-to-edge high definition LCD screen.